tabarra/txAdmin/docs/translation.md

 - Do a [Pull Request](https://github.com/tabarra/txAdmin/pulls) posting a few screenshots of evidence that you tested what you changed in-game.
 - An automatic check will run, make sure to read the output in case of any errors.

+> [!TIP]
-> **Pro Tip:** To quickly test your changes, you can edit the `locale.json` file and then in the settings page click "Save Global Settings" again to see the changes in the game menu without needing to restart txAdmin or the server.
+> To quickly test your changes, you can edit the `locale.json` file and then in the settings page click "Save Global Settings" again to see the changes in the game menu without needing to restart txAdmin or the server.

+> [!TIP]
-> **Pro Tip2:** To make sure you didn't miss anything in the locale file, you can download the txAdmin source code, execute `npm i`, move the `locale.json` to inside the `txAdmin/locale` folder and run `npm run locale:check`.
+> To make sure you didn't miss anything in the locale file, you can download the txAdmin source code, execute `npm i`, move the `locale.json` to inside the `txAdmin/locale` folder and run `npm run locale:check`.
 This will tell you about missing or extra keys.

+> [!NOTE]
-> **Note:** The performance of custom locale for big servers may not be ideal due to the way we need to sync dynamic content to clients.
+> The performance of custom locale for big servers may not be ideal due to the way we need to sync dynamic content to clients.
 So it is strongly encouraged that you contribute with translations in our GitHub so it gets packed with the rest of txAdmin.